High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-In \autoref{sec:methods_LCU}, we first construct the LCU formula for the spectral filter outlined in \autoref{fig:cartoon} and \autoref{alg1_main}.
-The hierarchy of different components in the composite LCU is shown in \autoref{fig:section_connection}. \autoref{sec:methods_observable_estimation} shows how errors in observable expectations can be bounded given the approximation error of the composite LCU formula. \autoref{sec:measurement} shows the circuit realisation of the composite LCU form by presenting an explicit form of each circuit instance.
-An ancilla-free composite LCU formula and measurement scheme is presented for symmetry-conserved cases. \autoref{sec:gate_complexity_analysis} analyses the circuit depth and gate complexity for general cases and Hamiltonian-specific cases. \autoref{fig:section_connection} illustrates the proof idea of \autoref{thm:observ_estimation_main} and \autoref{thm:observ_estimate_gate_Lattice_main}, and shows the connections of different subsections.
+This section is centred around \autoref{fig:section_connection}, which shows the connections of different subsections in Methods and illustrates the proof idea of \autoref{thm:observ_estimation_main} and \autoref{thm:observ_estimate_gate_Lattice_main}.
+In \autoref{sec:methods_LCU}, we show how to construct the composite LCU formula as outlined in \autoref{fig:cartoon} and \autoref{alg1_main}.
+The hierarchy of different components in the composite LCU is shown in \autoref{fig:section_connection}.
+Then, we will show the methods for eigenenergy estimation and eigenstate property estimation, and provide the circuit depth and gate complexity for the two tasks.
+Specifically, \autoref{sec:methods_observable_estimation} shows how errors in observable expectations can be bounded given the approximation error of the composite LCU formula. \autoref{sec:measurement} shows the circuit realisation of the composite LCU form by presenting the explicit form of each circuit instance.
+An ancilla-free composite LCU formula and measurement scheme are presented for symmetry-conserved cases. \autoref{sec:gate_complexity_analysis} analyses the depth and gate complexity for general and Hamiltonian-specific cases.